-NDOL Administrators of Wagner-Peyser, JVSG, NDWG, SCSEP, and TAA programs must establish procedures that address implementation, oversight, and monitoring of priority of service for their respective programs as required under Section I and Sections III through VII, as well as Section VIII(b).
+NDOL Administrators of Wagner-Peyser, JVSG, NDWG, SCSEP, and TAA must establish procedures concerning implementation, oversight, and monitoring of priority of service for their respective programs, as required under Sections III through VIII, as applicable.

-This policy establishes priority of service requirements for adult, dislocated worker, and youth programs, Wagner-Peyser, JVSG, NWDG, SCSEP, and TAA.
+This policy establishes priority of service requirements for Title I, Wagner-Peyser, JVSG, NWDG, SCSEP, and TAA.